Case Studies

 Understanding what kinds of photos people are already taking will help you with the next step, which is…

-Step 2: Create a User Generated Content campaign.
+Step 2: Create a User Generated Content campaign

 Hosting a campaign and giving away products to random winners is the first step in getting loads of customer content.
 People love associating themselves with good brands (and getting free stuff).

-When crafting your campaign, be sure to think about your goal – do you want to generate more reviews which you can use on your product pages or do you want to get your followers to contribute to a hashtag so that you can dominate Instagram?
+When crafting your UGC campaign, be sure to think about your goal – do you want to generate more reviews which you can use on your product pages or do you want to get your followers to contribute to a hashtag so that you can dominate Instagram?

 If it’s the latter, make sure to create a unique hashtag for your brand – whether it’s the name of your brand or something new – make sure that when people post with this hashtag it’s intentionally for you.
 This makes it easier to collect your UGC in the future.